 The role of the blogging community

 In particular, I’m a big fan of the informal support network we’ve got going on here in the blogosphere.
 There’s a sense of community and a lack of hierarchy.
 Even if other people don’t fully understand what we’re experiencing, it’s not hard to find people who just “get it” at a fundamental level.
-It’s a place where masks can be taken off, and confessing abnormality is actually the norm.
+It’s a place where masks can be taken off and confessing abnormality is actually the norm, and it has the power to be very therapeutic.

 It’s hard to say if this form of peer support has had any tangible benefits related to my illness.
 During the time I’ve been blogging, I’ve had a substantial illness-related functional decline, and I’m not sure if the support I’ve asked here has impacted that at all.
 Still, this is where the majority of my social interaction occurs, and it’s far more accessible than trying to connect with “normal” people “in real life.”